tarantool/doc/doc/reference/reference_rock/vshard/vshard_router.rst

 ..  _router_api-info:

-..  function:: vshard.router.info()
+..  function:: vshard.router.info({options})

     Return information about each instance.
+Since vshard v.0.1.22, the function also accepts options, which can be used to get additional information.

+    :param options:

+       *    ``with_services`` — a bool value.
+If set to ``true``, the function returns information about the background services (such as discovery, master search, or failover) that are working on the current instance.

     :Return: